-In the prepared muffin pan, add 1 Tbsp of batter to fill each muffin cavity half way.
-Then, add 1 Tbsp of blueberry preserves into each cavity atop batter followed by another Tbsp of batter to cover the preserves.
+In the prepared muffin pan, add 1 tablespoon of batter to fill each muffin cavity half way.
+Then, add 1 tablespoon of blueberry preserves into each cavity atop batter followed by another tablespoon of batter to cover the preserves.

 Now, add additional blueberries/blackberries atop the batter (gently pressing them in) if desired and place it in the oven.

 Bake muffins for 20 to 24 minutes or until the centers come out clean.
 Once fully baked through, remove from oven and let the muffins cool in the pan before removing.

 Whisk together the powdered sugar, blueberry preserve, and lemon juice until smooth and consistency is met.
 NOTE: For a thicker glaze, add additional powdered sugar (1 tablespoon at a time) until consistency is met.
 For a desired thinner glaze, add Almond milk (1 tablespoon at a time) until consistency is met.